What is limonene? The citrus terpene found in cannabis

 Importance of studying limonene

-Limonene is a naturally occurring compound recognised for its widespread use in commercial products, particularly within the fragrance and cleaning industries.
+Limonene is a naturally occurring compound that is widely used in everyday products, particularly within the fragrance and cleaning industries.

 Chemical structure and properties of limonene

-Limonene is a naturally occurring terpene that belongs to the class of cyclic monoterpenes.
-Monoterpenes are a group of organic compounds that are commonly found in plants and have a characteristic chemical formula of C10H16.
+Limonene belongs to the terpene family, specifically the class of cyclic monoterpenes.
+Monoterpenes are organic compounds commonly found in plants, with a basic chemical formula of C10H16.

-They are composed of two isoprene units connected head-to-tail, and limonene has the molecular formula C10H16 with a molar mass of 136.24 g/mol.
-The structure of limonene consists of two chiral centres, which makes it optically active, meaning that it can rotate plane-polarised light.
+They consist of two isoprene units linked together.
+Limonene has the molecular formula C10H16 and a molar mass of 136.24 g/mol.
+Its structure includes two chiral centres, which makes it optically active, meaning it can rotate plane-polarised light.

 Chemical structure and properties of limonene

-According to research published in the journal Environmental Science & Technology, the molecule has two enantiomers, (R)-limonene and (S)-limonene, which have the same chemical formula but different spatial arrangements of atoms.
-(R)-Limonene is more commonly found in nature than its counterpart.
+According to research published in Environmental Science & Technology, limonene exists in two enantiomeric forms: (R)-limonene and (S)-limonene.
+While they share the same chemical formula, their atoms are arranged differently in space.
+(R)-limonene is more commonly found in nature.

-Limonene is a clear liquid with a strong citrus aroma and taste.
-It has low solubility in water but dissolves readily in organic solvents such as ethanol or hexane.
+Limonene is a clear liquid with a strong citrus scent.
+It dissolves easily in organic solvents such as ethanol and hexane but has low solubility in water.

 Sources of limonene in nature